 - Works will be strictly limited to areas required for access and scour and refurbishment works.
-Unnecessary encroachment onto terrestrial or aquatic areas will not be tolerated. - All works will be completed over approximately 3 weeks by utilising daytime working pattern (negating requirement for artificial lighting).
-As works will take place during the day only, a quiet period for the rest of the day will allow species to forage without potential noise or disturbance from the works. - No discharges will be permitted to the water environment and appropriate containment measures will be in place during works. - In-stream works will be completed outside of the sensitive period for salmonids to reduce the potential impacts on local fish populations.
+Unnecessary encroachment onto terrestrial or aquatic areas will not be tolerated. - All works will be completed over approximately 2 weeks by utilising daytime working pattern (negating requirement for artificial lighting).
+As works will take place during the day only, a quiet period for the rest of the day will allow species to forage without potential noise or disturbance from the works. - No discharges will be permitted to the water environment and appropriate containment measures will be in place during works. - In-stream works will be completed outside of the sensitive period for salmonids to reduce the potential impacts on local fish populations. - The scour repair works will be carried out in a dry working area outside of the sensitive period for salmonids.

-- The scour repair works will be carried out in a dry working area.
-Though electrofishing was not advised by the Caithness DSFB, the importance of complying with pollution prevention measures was highlighted. - Should works commence between mid and end August, a nesting bird check will be carried out within 48h prior to works. - A pre-construction survey will be carried out prior to works. - Site personnel will remain vigilant for the presence of any protected species throughout the works period.
+- Should works commence within the breeding bird season, nesting bird checks will be carried out approximately 2 weeks and within 48h prior to works.
+If required, protected species licences will be sought to permit works and all conditions will be adhered to. - An Ecological Clerk of Works (ECoW) will be provided by BEAR Scotland and will attend site to supervise activities with the potential to impact protected species.
+The ECoW will advise site staff on appropriate working methods and/or mitigation measures. - Site personnel will remain vigilant for the presence of any protected species throughout the works period.
 Should a protected species be noted during construction, works will temporarily halt until the species has sufficiently moved on.
 Any sightings of protected species will be reported to the BEAR Scotland Environmental Team. - Relevant protected species Toolbox Talks will be included in the SEMP and provided to all site staff prior to works commencing. - Site personnel will remain vigilant for the presence of potentially unrecorded instances of INNS or injurious weeds in road verges throughout the works period.
 Should any INNS be identified in working areas, no works will take place within 7m of these areas until the BEAR Scotland Environmental Team can provide further advice on additional mitigation measures. - A 'soft start' will be implemented on site each day.
 This will involve switching on vehicles and checking under/around vehicles and the immediate work area for mammals prior to works commencing to ensure none are present and that there is a gradual increase in noise. - Any excavations, exposed pipes/drains, or areas where an animal could become trapped (e.g., storage containers) will be covered over when not in use, at the end of each shift, and following completion of the works to avoid animals falling in and becoming trapped. - If fencing is utilised at any point during the works, a gap of 200mm from ground level will be provided, allowing free passage for mammals and preventing entrapment.